 Panasonic G80 versus Olympus PEN-F

 The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Olympus PEN-F are two digital cameras that were revealed to the public, respectively, in September 2016 and January 2016.
 Both the G80 and the PEN-F are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The Panasonic has a resolution of 15.8 megapixel, whereas the Olympus provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Panasonic G80 and the Olympus PEN-F. Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G80 – represents the basis for the calculations across all the size and weight measures).